 - As budget is allocated at an annual level, the tool does not account for the impact of changes in weekly weights and flighting.

 - This optimiser cannot account for the impact of creative messaging.
 Creative strength or type (i.e. rational activation versus emotive brand) will have a strong bearing on the impact over time.
 A campaign where the execution is more skewed towards an emotive brand-driving message will have a weaker short-term effect, but a stronger longer-term impact on ‘base’ sales.
 Conversely, a campaign where the execution is skewed towards a rational activation message will have a higher short-term effect but lower long-term impact on ‘base’ sales.

-- The Demand Generator provides general guidance for media investment based on the selection criteria available.
+- The Media Mix Navigator provides general guidance for media investment based on the selection criteria available.
 Individual advertisers will need to consider other factors that will affect their advertising performance, such as seasonality and specific distribution needs.

 - Revenue/profit/ROI confidence levels are based on the ‘interquartile range’, which removes the top and bottom quarter of outliers in terms of campaign performance.